Cirkit Designer Logo

 Pin Name Functionality Description

-D2-D13 Digital I/O General-purpose digital pins
+D2-D13 Digital I/O General-purpose digital input/output

 3.3V Power Output 3.3V regulated output